ekeilty17/ekeilty17.github.io/_posts/laplace-transform-series/2023-05-20-table-of-laplace-transforms.md

 {% include latex.html %}

-This is a tbale of bare functions.
-Useing tehse functions in addition to the results in other tables, we can build up more complicated functions
+This is a table of bare functions.
+Using these functions in addition to the results in other tables, we can build up more complicated functions

 | **Given Function**    | **Laplace Transform**     | **Condition**     |
 |:---------------------:|:-------------------------:|:-----------------:|